itsjjfurki/google-crawl-detector/README.md

 # Google Crawl Detector

 Google Crawl Detector is a Laravel package that enables logging each request made by Google.
+It is essential for websites that want to improve their SEO performance to log every request made by Google crawlers.
+Doing so allows webmasters to obtain valuable insights into how Google crawls and indexes their website.
+This information can be used to detect potential crawl errors, indexation problems, and areas where optimization is possible.

 ## Installation: